B-2Me/open-universe/docs/wake-demo.md

 ### The JavaScript UI Boundary
 While the relentless physics loop happens in C, the geometry is purely controlled by the browser.

-The **Sampler Tool** demonstrates this boundary beautifully: when you click and drag over the canvas, JavaScript queries the Wasm memory block pixel-by-pixel, extracts the spatial data into a JSON array, and saves it to your clipboard.
+The **Copy Tool** demonstrates this boundary beautifully: when you tap and drag over the canvas, JavaScript queries the Wasm memory block pixel-by-pixel, extracts the spatial data into a JSON array, and saves it to your clipboard.
 When you select a tool to draw, JavaScript fires a `_set_node` command directly into the C memory loop, allowing you to seamlessly inject structures into the chaos.

 :::